 In Alaska a landlord may not raise rent during the term of a lease, unless the lease allows for a rent increase.
 However, a landlord may raise rent in the following circumstances (AK Stat § 34.03.310):

 In Alaska a landlord may not seek to increase rent as a form of retaliation when a tenant exercises his/her tenant rights.
 Pursuant to the Federal Fair Housing Act, it is also illegal for a landlord to seek to raise rent based on the tenant’s age, race, religion, nation of origin, disability status, or familial status.

 Alaska provides no limit to rent increases.

-Alaska provides no legislation controlling the frequency of rent increase,
+Alaska provides no legislation controlling the frequency of rent increases.

 There is no statute on how much a landlord can charge for a late fee.
 Late fee information must be in the lease agreement.